antonow/antonow.github.io/_posts/2014-09-21-the-value-finder.md

 layout: post
 title: "The Value Finder"
 description: ""
-category: cultural values
+category: cultural
 ---

 This week I put together a small Ruby program to help determine my most important values.
-Each question asks you to choose between two different values, like this:
+Each question asks you to choose between two different values, like so:

 - Wisdom (A) or Integrity (B)?
 - Courage (A) or Accountability (B)?